+While you may not know it -- America has as much to see underground as it does above ground.
 The abundance of caves in nearly every corner of the country means exploring is never too far away.
-Finding natural beauty and a sense of smallness in the universe, spelunkers need nothing more than a good pair of shoes to discover their adventures.
-Here are five of the best caving places in America for enthusiasts and neophytes alike:
+With a knack for finding natural beauty and a sense of smallness in the universe, spelunkers need nothing more than a good pair of shoes to find an adventure.

 Caverns of Sonora, Texas

 New crystals are still forming in much of this vast complex in Texas, making it one of the most actively growing caves in the world.
 It’s filled with loads of sparkling mineral formations from coral trees to stalactites.
 Adventure-seekers can also get up close and personal on the “Discovery Challenge,” where you will rappel 50 feet down into the Devil’s Pit.